Balanitis Xerotica Obliterans

 What causes the BXO?

-The exact cause of BXO is not known.
-Sometimes, it is associated with diseases in which the body’s immune system attacks normal tissues.
-Despite the tendency to affect the genital skin, BXO is not an infection – the condition is not contagious, so sexual partners cannot pick it up.
+The exact cause of BXO is unknown.
+Sometimes, it is associated with diseases in which the body’s immune system attacks normal tissues (autoimmune diseases).
+Despite its tendency to affect the genital skin, BXO is not infectious, so sexual partners cannot pick it up.
 Rarely, BXO can occur in relatives.
-End urination dribbling or continuous small urinary incontinence is a possible causative factor in the production of BXO.
-In one study, the association of human papillomavirus with BXO has been reported in children.
+Urinary dribbling is a possible causative factor in the production of BXO.
+In one study, the association of human papillomavirus with BXO has been reported.

 What are the symptoms of BXO?

-Many patients have none, but itching and cracked foreskin are the most common symptoms of BXO.
-As a rule, the patches on the foreskin itch can also hurt if the skin breaks down or cracks.
-In the genital area, the scar-like process can tighten the skin, interfering with sexual intercourse in affected men.
-BXO can make the Foreskin tight and difficult to retract, cracks and fissures at the Foreskin, and even partly block urine flow.
+Many patients have itching and burning sensations at the foreskin, and cracked foreskin are the most common symptoms of BXO.
+The patches on the foreskin can also hurt if the skin breaks down during sexual activities.
+The scar can tighten the foreskin, interfering with sexual intercourse in affected men.
+BXO can make the foreskin tight and difficult to retract and even partly block urine flow.

 What does BXO look like?

-On the main areas of the Foreskin, the spots of BXO look like small ivory-coloured, slightly raised areas, which can form white patches.
+On the parts of the foreskin, the spots of BXO look like small ivory-coloured, slightly raised areas, which can form white patches.
 Some have tiny yellowish horny plugs within the pale areas.
 After a while, the surface of the spots can look like wrinkled tissue paper.
-The most common sites are the bends of the wrists, the upper trunk, around the breasts, the neck and the armpits.
-Sometimes, this causes no symptoms, and they may not even know it exists.
-The white, thin, fragile areas, sometimes surrounding the Foreskin in a figure of eight patterns, have a wavy surface; their fragility may lead to easy bruising and erosions.
-Later, the foreskin opening can shrink, leading to pain with intercourse.
+The white, thin, fragile regions, sometimes surrounding the foreskin in figure-of-eight patterns, have a wavy surface; their fragility may lead to easy bruising and erosions.
+Later, the foreskin opening can shrink, leading to painful intercourse.
 Less often, BXO can develop in children.
-It can make a retraction of the Foreskin difficult and interfere with passing water and sexual activities.
-BXO can be confused with thrush infection.
+It can make the retraction of the foreskin difficult and interfere with passing water.
+BXO can be confused with a thrush infection.

 How will BXO be diagnosed?

-The diagnosis of BXO can usually be made from the condition's typical appearance.
+The diagnosis of BXO can usually be made based on the condition's typical appearance.
 This will be confirmed after examining the foreskin skin (a biopsy) £150 under the microscope.

 Can the BXO be cured?

-No treatment is likely to reverse the changes of BXO completely, but the symptoms and signs of the disease can usually be well controlled with a steroid application.
+No treatment is likely to reverse the changes of BXO completely, but the symptoms and signs of the disease can usually be well controlled with a steroid application and circumcision.

 How can BXO be treated?

 A variety of treatments are available for BXO.
 In early cases, steroid creams or ointments can relieve symptoms.
 Light moisturisers help soften and protect the skin.
-In adults, tightening of the Foreskin will often respond to steroid ointments; if not, a circumcision may be worth considering.
+In adults, tightening of the foreskin will often respond to steroid ointments in the early stages; if not, a circumcision may be worth considering in adults.
 In children, circumcision is usually required.

 The fragile skin of BXO may be more susceptible than normal skin to infection with Candida yeasts (thrush) or bacteria and may split or even bleed.
-We will treat these problems if they arise.
+We will treat them with antifungal or antibiotics if they arise.

-Cancer of the penis skin is maybe a little more likely to occur in BXO that has been present for many years than in normal skin.
-If you have any lumps or non-healing sores in that area, you should ask your doctor to look at them.
+Cancer of the penis’ skin is rarely associated with BXO, which has been present for many years than in normal skin.
+If you have any lumps or non-healing ulcers, you should ask your doctor to look at them.
 It is essential to follow up with your GP or Urologist if BXO persists even after circumcision and treatment.

 “No consistently effective treatment has been developed for penile lichen sclerosus (balanitis xerotica obliterans [BXO]); however, the therapies described below have been reported to have varying degrees of success.